livetrails/targetj/README.md

 ## What are targets?

-Targets provide a unified interface for variables and methods, giving them life cycles and the autonomy to operate independently, with various callbacks to adapt to changes, mimicking the behavior of living cells.
+Targets provide a unified interface for variable assignments and methods, giving them life cycles and the autonomy to operate independently, with various callbacks to adapt to changes, mimicking the behavior of living cells.

-For variables, targets enhance functionality by giving them the ability to iterate in steps until they reach the specified value, rather than being immediately assigned their values.
+For variable assignments, targets enhance functionality by giving them the ability to iterate in steps until they reach the specified value, rather than being immediately assigned their values.
 They can introduce pauses between iterations and offer callbacks to monitor progress, track the progress of other variables, and manage their life cycles accordingly.
 Similarly, targets enhance methods by allowing them to manage their own life cycles.
 They can execute themselves under specific conditions, control the number of executions, and offer the same capabilities as those provided to variables.

 ## What does a target consist of?